DoanLy/ORANGE_HRM/READMe.md

 ## Run the Automation Script:

-1. Open cmd to the project folder using VS Code'
+1. Open cmd to the project folder using VS Code
 2. Type this command:
    npm run test
 3. After Complete the test execution Report will generate to reports Folder